merledu/ML-AI-Learning-Journey/README.md

 - Conversion of CNF.
 - Inference by Resolution.
 ## Projects
-There is a "knowledge" folder in this repository.
+There is a "Knowledge" folder in this repository.
 In this folder there are two folders
  - Knights
  - Minesweeper